-If Parliament ratifies the Withdrawal Agreement before 31 January 2020, the UK will enter a transition period and everything will continue to remain the same.
-Meaning you can continue to travel as you do now until at least the end of December 2020.
+If Parliament ratifies the Withdrawal Agreement before 31 January 2020, the UK will enter a transition period, meaning everything will remain the same and you can continue to travel as you do now until at least the end of December 2020.

-There is still a possibility that the UK could leave the EU at the end of January without a deal, so we will continue to monitor the information and guidance provided by travel industry experts, organisations like ABTA and the UK Government and pick out what we believe is relevant for you.
+There is still a possibility that the UK could leave the EU at the end of January 2020 without a deal, so we will continue to monitor the information and guidance provided by travel industry experts, organisations like ABTA and the UK Government and pick out what we believe is relevant for you.
 In the event of a no-deal exit, UK holidaymakers and business travellers have had reassurances from the UK Government and European Commission that they will still be able to travel, as there is either contingency legislation in place or the travel services are covered by international law.

 Here are some useful links you may wish to look at if you would like to know more: